IBM/MAX-News-Text-Generator/README.md

-# IBM Code Model Asset Exchange: Text generation
+# IBM Code Model Asset Exchange: News Text Generator

 This repository contains code to instantiate and deploy a text generation model.
 This model recognizes a text file as an input and outputs a string.
 The model was trained on the One Billion Word Benchmark (http://arxiv.org/abs/1312.3005)